stephenjohnlimb/boot/K8s.md

 - multipass
 - microk8s

+Note I had to update my Windows Multipass from 1.3 to 1.8 to get the additional 'network' functionality.

 So to get a shell session on your microk8s-vm you can use the following command:
 - multipass shell microk8s-vm